nuxeo/tools-nuxeo-ftest/README.md

   * download: download and unzip ${groupId}:${artifactId}::zip:${classifier} from Maven
   * unzip-local: alternative to "download" target.
 Use a local ZIP archive instead.
-  * prepare-environment, prepare-jboss, prepare-tomcat, prepare-selenium: various targets for preparing the testing environment.
+  * prepare-environment, prepare-db, prepare-jboss, prepare-tomcat, prepare-selenium: various targets for preparing the testing environment.
   * run-selenium: macro target for preparing the environment, starting the server, running the tests, stopping the server.
   Will exit with an error value if a testing suite failed.
   * set-conf: convenience target for adding a property to nuxeo.conf
   * wizard-on, wizard-off: deprecated targets for setting on/off the wizard; prefer use of "set-conf".
   * start, stop: start or stop the server.
+  * cleanup-db: can be used after the tests to remove the user and database that were created for the test.

 ## About Nuxeo